By Hazel Rogers

 Even though I judge myself harshly for being stupid, I love and accept myself completely.

 If I had negative experiences that I could remember (where it was bad if I was stupid), I’d obviously tap on those.
 But in this instance I don’t.

 I’ve gone from procrastination to an identity issue of having to be smart.
 I could tap on that too, and most of the answers along the way.
 Each time I could see what pops up and tap on that as well.

 If you’re having problems getting answers to the questions along the way, try tapping on not knowing the answer:

 Even though I don’t know why I judge myself harshly for being stupid, I love and accept myself completely anyway.

 If there’s more than one question from the answers, explore all the possible questions!
 They’ll probably all give you useful tapping points.

-It’s useful to note though, that when you start asking questions about why other people think things, your answers may not be right.
-But whatever you think the answer is, is always worth tapping on anyway.
+It’s useful to note, though, that when you start asking questions about why other people think things, your answers may not be right.
+But whatever you think the answer is, it's always worth tapping on anyway.